New York City's only surfing beach is finally primed for overnight tourists

 It's actually the only legal surf spot in all of NYC, and, perhaps more importantly: it's the only beach that gets a surf break.

 "You can't just make a surf break.
-It's either there or it's not," Jon Krasner, one of The Rockaway Hotel's partners and owners.
+It's either there or it's not," Jon Krasner, one of The Rockaway Hotel's partners and owners, explains.
 Terence and Dan Tubridy, brothers and third-generation Rockaway residents, are the hotel's other partners, along with Michi Jigarjian.

 Not surprisingly, expect to find the requisite surf shops and surf crowd who have either decamped permanently to the Rockaways to divide their time between well, surfing, and whatever work will keep them afloat (sorry, not sorry!) or who won't hesitate to play hooky if the surf looks promising.